477AFD/MJGF/README.md

 # MJGF
-Currently it is only a placeholder.

-This is where I put the releases of the code needed for our research study.
+Version a1.0

+NOTE: The INSTALL_MAIN.ino file is untested and subject to change in the next release.

+These are all used in the Arduino Automatic Two-function Floor Cleaner research project.